-In October 2018, the Company also obtained a line of credit for up to \$40.0 million.
-During the year ended December 31, 2019, the term of line of credit was extended by one year expiring on October 11, 2024.
-The line of credit bears interest at a rate equal to the LIBO Screen Rate plus a variable margin based on the Company's most recently determined Net Leverage Ratio (as defined in the First Lien Credit Agreement), ranging from 2.50 to 3.00% on used amounts and 0.25 to 0.50% on unused amounts.
-In addition, the line of credit has a fixed fronting fee of 0.125% per annum of the Company's aggregate undrawn and disbursed but unreimbursed letters of credit.
-There were no borrowings against the line of credit for \$9.1 million as of December 31, 2020 and 2019, respectively, which reduces the Company's available borrowings under the line of credit.
+As of December 31, 2021 and 2020, the Company has a revolving credit facility for up to \$100.0 million ("Revolving Credit Facility") which expires on October 11, 2024.
+The Revolving Credit Facility bears interest at a rate equal to the LIBO Screen Rate plus a variable margin based on the Company's most recently determined Net Leverage Ratio (as defined in the First Lien Credit Agreement), ranging from 2.50 to 3.00% on used amounts and 0.25 to 0.50% on unused amounts.
+In addition, the Revolving Credit Facility has a fixed fronting fee of 0.125% per annum of the Company's aggregate undrawn and disbursed but unreimbursed letters of credit.
+There were no borrowings against the Revolving Credit Facility as of December 31, 2021 and 2020.